By Mike Mitchell

 One of the plans being discussed for the return of Major League Baseball is operating the entire league from centralized locations.
 The spring training model would see all MLB teams and games play out at spring training locations like Florida, Dallas, and Arizona.
 The long-term goal will be to allow fans to games later in the season if it becomes a realistic possibility.

 NFL Schedule-makers are in the process of designing several versions of their 2020 slate, one of the possibilities includes a Super Bowl on Feb.
 28, the regular season starting as late as Thursday, Oct.
 15, and a season without bye weeks or a Pro Bowl, according to Sports Business Daily.

 The NFL will be releasing a full standard regular-season schedule as early as May 7th.
-The state of the pandemic may lead to alternate contingencies.
+The state of the pandemic may lead to other contingencies.
 Every scenario is on the table.
-From a delayed season to empty stadiums to even limiting the locations of where the games are played.
+From a delayed season to empty stadiums to even limiting the locations.
 The NFL has international games that may need to be changed as well.
-State regulations will help determine if it’s possible for all NFL teams to play their regular amount of balanced home/away games.
+State regulations will help determine if all NFL teams can play their regular amount of balanced home/away games.

 Is it realistic to expect all sports leagues to operate this way?
 Especially football leagues?

 The crazy thing is that the XFL may have unintentionally provided the template for how sports leagues will have to proceed if games are going to be played again.